In an increasingly aged society, how can technology help combat a sedentary lifestyle?

 Serious games are tasks built to be a ludic activity while also being aimed at a process of physical rehabilitation.
 When motivated by the score and distracted by the game the user ends up experiencing as much physical effort as they would in a cognitive rehabilitation or physical therapy session.

 Using a robot with seniors already contributes to their technological literacy since this sector of the population has basically null contact with computers.
-For the elderly, there is still not a lot that uses new technologies and lately supports the issue of active ageing has been more under the attention of European facilitators.
+For the elderly, there is still not a lot that uses new technologies and lately supports the issue of active ageing are gathering more attention by European facilitators.

 Even though in Portugal there isn’t much investment directed towards initiatives catered specifically for this age group, a bigger amount of support seems to come from European actions.
 Like the Active and Assistive Living (AAL) Program, a €700 million funding initiative focused exclusively on enhancing the quality of life of older adults while strengthening the industrial base in Europe.